 Both Agencies: You can live anywhere and still use either agency.
 Agency A has locations all over the country so you simply look up your local office.
 With H2H, when we were in the hospital with our son, there were two other families adopting as well.
 Both were from outside UT, but both were using Utah private agencies (again, because of the great Utah adoption laws).

 Agency A: The office we were using told us that they place about 10+/- babies per year.
 This office is the second busiest location for this agency in the nation, so you can see that placement is quite low.
-Because of its religious affiliation, most members only consider this avenue because it is what they are comfortable with.
-There is nothing wrong with this, because we felt the same way.
+Because of its religious affiliation, most members only consider this avenue because it is what they are comfortable with (plus part of the adoption costs are subsidized by the church).
+There is nothing wrong with this, because we felt the same way when we first listed with them.
 This is not always the case, but even those who are open to private adoption stay here primarily because of expense.